ManushreeGrover/Guessr/README.md

 ## Future Scope

-- Enhanced graphics and UI for a more immersive experience..
+- Enhanced graphics and UI for a more immersive experience.
 - Leaderboards to showcase top players.
-- High score display for enhanced experience
+- High score display for enhanced experience.

 ## Contributions
 This game is open to contributions!
 If you have ideas, find bugs, or want to add features, feel free to contribute.